Here’s the short version of my writing journey:

 - Then one day, I read HOPE WAS HERE and fell deeply, truly, madly in love with young adult novels.

-- I sold my first young adult novel in 2005.
+- I sold my first young adult novel called Beauty Shop for Rent in 2005.

 - A horrible, horrendous second-book slump crippled my creativity for a few years.